California lawmakers approve new tax for guns and ammunition to pay for school safety improvements – KION546

 California lawmakers approve new tax for guns and ammunition to pay for school safety improvements

 SACRAMENTO, Calif.
-(AP) — California lawmakers on Thursday voted to raise taxes on guns and ammunition and use the money to pay for gun violence prevention programs and security improvements at public schools.
+(AP) — California lawmakers on Thursday voted to raise taxes on guns and ammunition to pay for security improvements at public schools and gun violence prevention programs.

 The federal government already taxes the sale of guns and ammunition nationwide.
 The government gives that money to the states, which spend it on wildlife conservation and hunter safety programs.